jpgoldberg/toy-crypto-math/docs/source/rsa.rst

 The (short) lists of supported hash and mask generation functions are attributes of the :class:`Oaep` class, as are the classes to describe them.

-.. autoclass:: toy_crypto.rsa.Oaep.HashInfo
-    :no-index:

-.. autoclass:: toy_crypto.rsa.Oaep.MgfInfo
-    :no-index:

-Also note that these are
-more sanely defined than what may appear in the automatically generated documentation of these.
+Also note that these are more sanely  and readably defined than what may appear in the automatically generated documentation.

 .. autoattribute:: Oaep.KNOWN_HASHES
     :no-index: